mohamedyd/awesome_resources/README.md

 ## ML Articles

+* [𝗛𝘂𝗻𝗱𝗿𝗲𝗱𝘀 𝗼𝗳 𝗡𝗟𝗣 𝗣𝗮𝗽𝗲𝗿𝘀 𝘄𝗶𝘁𝗵 𝗖𝗼𝗱𝗲](https://index.quantumstat.com/): The NLP Index lets you keep track of the NLP advancements, by offering an updated list of the latest NLP research papers!
+Furthermore, the website provides a link for the Github repository of each paper, making it a valuable resource for ML researchers and practitioners.

 * [ML-Papers-Explained](https://github.com/dair-ai/ML-Papers-Explained): Explanations to key concepts in ML.

 * [Deep Learning Interviews: Hundreds of fully solved job interview questions from a wide range of key topics in AI](https://arxiv.org/abs/2201.00650): This reference is a home to hundreds of fully-solved problems, from a wide range of key topics in AI.